seumoo/njdot-crash-attribute-segmentation/README.md

 # Attribute Segmentation of New Jersey State Vehicle Crash Data
 [Machine Learning Nanodegree Capstone Project]

 This repository contains the files for my Machine Learning (ML) capstone project.
-The goal of this project was using K-Means clustering algorithms to identify crash patterns across New Jersey municipalities by crash attribute segmentation using Principal Component Analysis (PCA).
+The goal of this project was to identify crash patterns across New Jersey municipalities by using K-Means clustering algorithms and Principal Component Analysis (PCA) to summarize crash attributes.
+Crash attributes are characteristics of a crash such as:
+- alcohol use
+- weather conditions
+- street lighting type
+- person's injury severity

 Additionally, this project also compares PCA and clustering results between Amazon Sagemaker and Scikit-learn to identify any differences between the two ML libraries.

-### Data Source and Processing
-Crash data is publicilly avaliable on the New Jersey Department of Transportation website.
-The data contains over 5 million crash data points, each with over

-### Results
+### Project Overview

 ### Technologies & Libraries Used
 This project utilizes Jupyter Notebooks with Python 3.8 to perform all data analysis and ML tasks.
 The two ML libraries used are:
 1. **Amazon Sagemaker**: an open source ML library for Python integration.
 Training models uses Amazon's cloud servers and incurs a fee for training time and uptime.
 2. **SciKit-learn**: a free ML library that is easily imported in any Python enviornment.
 Training models is free and dependent on your hardware.

+### Data Source and Processing
+Crash data is publicilly avaliable on the New Jersey Department of Transportation website.
+The data contains over 5 million crash data points, each point having over 20 columns representing an attribute such as "alcohol used" or "weather conditions".

+### Results

 ## Repository Structure
-The following section explains this repo's structure and contents.
+The following section explains this repository's structure and contents.

 ### Reports
 The following are technical documentation for the project: